Academic Honor Code & Conduct Code

 At the beginning of each term, a student must request their accommodation letters for faculty, staff and campus officials.
 The student will deliver the accommodation letters in a timely manner prior to the need for the accommodation.
 Accommodations are not retroactive, so students are asked to request accommodation letters the first week of classes.
 Accommodations are in place only after the student presents the accommodation memos to the instructor and discusses arrangements to be made.
 Accommodations approved by the University will be made available at no cost to the student.

-If you believe that you may need assistance or need for accommodations, please review the following website link for assistance: http://disabilityservices.highpoint.edu/ or call 336-841-9652.
+If you believe that you may need assistance or need for accommodations, please visit their website or call 336-841-9652.

 Family Education Rights and Privacy Act (FERPA)

 FERPA is a Federal law designed to protect the privacy of education records.
 It also provides guidelines for appropriately using and releasing student education records.
 It is intended that students’ rights be broadly defined and applied.
 Therefore, the student is considered to be the “owner” of his or her education record, and the institution as the “custodian” of that record.
-If you have questions regarding release of information, please notify the University Registrar, Diana Estey, email@example.com, 336-841-9205 or visit www.highpoint.edu/registrar.
+If you have questions regarding release of information, please visit www.highpoint.edu/registrar.

 Graduate Program students are eligible for loan funds through the Federal Direct Stafford Loan Program.
 Graduate students should submit the Free Application for Federal Student Aid (FAFSA) in order to be considered for financial assistance.
-The FAFSA should be filed online at http://www.fafsa.ed.gov as soon as the student knows he or she is pursuing admission at High Point University.
+The FAFSA should be filed online at https://www.fafsa.ed.gov as soon as the student knows he or she is pursuing admission at High Point University.
 High Point University’s Title IV School Code is 002933.
 The maximum annual limit for the Federal Stafford Loan is $8,500, and the maximum annual limit for the Federal Unsubsidized Stafford Loan is $12,000.
 Students attending summer school should make sure they do not borrow their entire eligibility during the fall and spring semesters so that they will have enough funding remaining for summer.
-For current information on loans, please visit the Scholarships & Financial Planning page on the High Point University website (www.highpoint.edu).

 Office of Information Technology